-Both the iPhone and iPad have long had a basic alarm clock for rousing you in the morning (provided your volume is set correctly, anyway), but a new iOS feature seeks not only to wake you up, but also remind you when it’s time to turn in.
+Both the iPhone and iPad have long had a basic alarm clock for rousing you in the morning (provided your volume is set correctly, anyway).
+However, a new iPhone bedtime feature seeks not only to wake you up, but also remind you when it’s time to turn in.

-You’ll find “Bedtime” in the revamped Clock app once you install iOS 10 on your iDevice.
-The feature only takes a new minutes to set up, and once it’s enabled, Bedtime can keep a log of how many hours of sleep you’re getting each night.
+You’ll find iPhone bedtime in the revamped Clock app once you install iOS 10 on your iDevice.
+The feature only takes a new minutes to set up, and once it’s enabled, it can log how many hours of sleep you’re getting each night.

 Note: As of this writing, iOS 10 has only been out for a week or so, and as usual I suggest you hold off on installing it until at least the first bug-squashing patch arrives.
 I haven’t run into any problems so far, but better safe than sorry.